-If you are configuring TCP/IP Services on the system for the first time, the TCPIP\$CONFIG procedure prompts you for the information listed in Table 1-3.
+If you are configuring TCP/IP Services on the system for the first time, the TCPIP\$CONFIG configuration procedure prompts you for the information listed in Table 1-3.
 If you are reconfiguring after a product upgrade, the procedure uses the previous configuration information as the default for the new configuration.

-For information to help you answer the questions on the configuration worksheet, see appropriate chapters in the Compaq TCP/IP Services for OpenVMS Management guide.
+For information to help you answer the questions on the configuration worksheet, see appropriate chapters in the HP TCP/IP Services for OpenVMS Management manual.
+For information to help you answer SSH configuration options, see the HP TCP/IP Services for OpenVMS Guide to SSH.